The Disciplinary Procedures of the Executive Committee of Yale College

 - The secretary will provide the student with copies of any additional materials, beyond the original notification, that will be considered by the committee.
 These might include: a factfinding report, witness statements, audio or video recordings, physical evidence, or additional documentation.
 These materials should be made available to the student no less than three business days prior to the hearing, except when the student requests that less time be allowed in order to schedule an earlier hearing.
 The same materials will be made available to the adviser.

 - The Coordinating Group may arrange for the appearance of witnesses.
 If it does so, their names shall be made available to the student no less than two business days before the meeting.
 The student may also request to invite a reasonable number of witnesses to the hearing.
 The student must provide the name and relevance of any proposed witness to the secretary no less than three business days before the meeting.
 The invitation of any witness will be made at the discretion of the Coordinating Group.
+General character witnesses and character witness statements are not accepted.

 - If it is a matter of academic dishonesty, the reporting faculty member may request from the chair permission to make a brief explanatory statement to the committee in the presence of the student.